kunigami/kunigami.github.io/books/index.md

 {% assign root = site.url | append: "/books" %}

-Summary of some of the books I read.
+Notes on some of the books I read, usually from those I liked and learned a lot from.
 Book are grouped by theme and within each theme sorted by title.

 ## History